Copilot Agents for SharePoint: Setup, Licensing, and Cost

-What Copilot agents grounded in SharePoint actually are, how Copilot Studio builds them, what they cost, and three real-world use cases you can deploy in weeks.
+What Copilot agents grounded in SharePoint actually are, when to use Microsoft 365 Copilot or Copilot Studio, what they cost, and three real-world use cases you can deploy in weeks.

 What Is a Copilot Agent?